ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 {% endhighlight %}

-Suprisignly enough, the vector version is almost 90 times faster than the list version for 8K.
+Surprisingly enough, the vector version is almost 90 times faster than the list version for 8K.

-How can we explain this big difference ?
+How can we explain this big difference?

 Let me introduce _spatial locality_ and _cache_.

 Caches and locality
 -------------------

-When you run a program (like our benchmarking example), you usually communicate (a lot) with the main memorry.
-Altough computer cpus speed has improved a lot in the recent years, memory latencies did not.
-A typical memorry access has a 100 ns latency [^3].
-To improve overall performances, all modern cpus now have multiple levels of caches.
-The cache is a blazingly fast, but very small, memorry.
+When you run a program (like our benchmarking example), you usually communicate (a lot) with the main memory.
+Although computers CPUs speed has improved a lot in the recent years, memory latencies did not.
+A typical memory access has a 100 ns latency [^3].
+To improve overall performances, all modern CPUs now have multiple levels of caches.
+The cache is a blazingly fast, but very small, memory.
 On intel's cpus you usually have 3 levels of cache (L1 -> L3), L1 being the fastest and smallest, and L3 (also commonly called LLC) being the slowest and biggest.

 According to [^3], the latencies are: